RayZ-O/RayZ-O.github.io/_posts/2015-09-02-Strongly-Connected-Components.md

     graph[u].state = State::FINISHED;
 }
 {% endhighlight %}

-**Tree edge:** When a vertex u is traversing its adjacency list, if a neighbours v is UNSEEN, then Edge (u, v) is a tree edge.
+When a vertex u is traversing its neighbours
+**1.Tree edge:** if a neighbours v is UNSEEN, then Edge (u, v) is a tree edge.
-**Back edge:** When a vertex u is traversing its neighbours, if a neighbours v is already mark as SEEN, then Edge (u, v) is a back edge.
+**2.Back edge:** if a neighbours v is already mark as SEEN but not FINISH, then Edge (u, v) is a back edge.

-The type of edges provide important information about a graph:
+![fig2]

-* For a connected graph, tree edges form a spanning tree of the graph
+This is the DFS tree of the above graph, green edges are tree edges and red edges are back edges.
+Tree edges form a spanning tree of the graph.
+Back edges point to an ancestor in the DFS tree.

-* A directed graph is acyclic if and only if it has no back edges.
+Back edges provide another important information about a graph: A directed graph is acyclic if and only if it has no back edges.

 #### Algorithm details
 As mentioned above, Tarjan's algorthm maintain a stack to store the nodes that not yet assiged to a component.
 Moreover, we need to add 2 metadata field to each vertex: discovered time and "low value".